Joinville, Haute-Marne

 Joinville (/fr/) is a commune in the Haute-Marne department in north-eastern France.

 Originally spelled Jonivilla or Junivilla in Latin, in the Middle Ages it was the site of a lordship in the county of Champagne.
 The medieval château-fort, which gave the House of Guise their title, Prince de Joinville, was demolished during the Revolution of 1789, but the 16th-century Château du Grand Jardin built by Claude de Lorraine, duc de Guise, has been restored.

+The commune is listed as a Village étape.

 Transport

 Joinville station is served by regional trains between Saint-Dizier and Chaumont.
 Joinville Mussey Airport (ICAO code LFFJ) is a small aifield, mainly used for gliding.